-This Sheet Pan Chicken with Potatoes and Veggies is one of the easiest chicken dinners on the planet!
-It’s a great quick and easy dinner idea that takes only 30 minutes in the oven, and by using chicken legs it keeps the meat moist and tender while the Brussel sprouts, potatoes, and carrots become nicely roasted and caramelized!
+This Sheet Pan Chicken with Potatoes and Veggies is one of the easiest chicken recipes on the planet!
+All you do is toss it with olive oil, lemon, garlic, and seasonings, pop it on a sheet pan, and roast!
+It’s a great quick and easy dinner idea that takes only 30 minutes in the oven.

 What’s the Best Cut of Chicken For Sheet Pan Chicken?

-I also find the dark meat stands up better to the 30-40 minute roasting time needed to caramelize the vegetables and won’t dry out they way chicken breasts would.
+I also find the dark meat stands up better to the 30-40 minute roasting time needed to caramelize the vegetables and won’t dry out the way chicken breasts would.

 The Benefits of Baby Vegetables